Sprint: Explaining F1's returning format and why it's more significant ahead of Emilia Romagna GP

 What happens to Qualifying?

-The usual three-part knockout qualifying hour still takes place, but is moved from its usual Saturday afternoon slot to Friday evening.
+The usual three-part knockout qualifying hour took place on Friday rather than Saturday afternoon.

 How many practice sessions are there?